Sint Maarten travel advice

 Public transportation

-Mini-buses are used mainly by the local workforce and can be over-crowded.
 They service most major locations on both sides of the island.

 Taxis are plentiful and service the entire island.

-- Use registered taxis only
+- use registered taxis only

 Air travel